David M. Borden

 David M. Borden (August 4, 1937 – August 7, 2016) was a Connecticut Supreme Court Justice from 1990 to 2007.

+Early life and education

+Borden was born in Hartford, Connecticut, in 1937.
+He received his Bachelor of Arts degree from Amherst College in 1959 and his Bachelor of Laws degree from Harvard Law School in 1962.

+Private legal practice

+Upon graduating, he entered private practice in Hartford, Connecticut, in 1962 and continued until 1977.

 Judicial career

-Borden was born in Hartford, Connecticut in 1937.
-He received his Bachelor of Arts degree from Amherst College in 1959 and his Bachelor of Laws degree from Harvard Law School in 1962.
-Upon graduating, he entered private practice in Hartford, Connecticut in 1962 and continued until 1977.

 Borden played an important role in reforming the Connecticut judiciary, serving as executive director of the Commission to Revise the Criminal Statutes of the State of Connecticut from 1963 to 1971 and as principal architect of the 1969 Connecticut Penal Code.
 Judge Borden also served as Chief Counsel to the Joint Committee on the Judiciary (of the State of Connecticut), as judge of the Court of Common Pleas from 1977 to 1978, and as judge of the Superior Court from 1978 to 1983.
 Additionally, he was president of the Connecticut Judges Association from 1981 to 1983.

+In 1983, following a reorganization of the Connecticut court system, Borden became one of the six original judges of the Connecticut Appellate Court.